The Lose Weight Diet Blog

 But, come on… “20 butt clenches” every half hour is not going to make any real significant difference.
 In fact, it’s not even going to make half of a real significant difference.
 In fact, the only real difference “20 butt clenches” will make is causing your co-workers to think you may have crapped your pants.

-If you really want to make something real happen, make time for a real workout.
+If you really want to make something real happen, make time for a real workout routine.
 None of the exercises I’ve seen in any of these crazy “how to exercise at your desk” articles are enough to make anything happen.
 Something as simple as going to bed at 10:30 instead of 11:00 and then waking up 6:00 instead of 6:30 is all it takes to get a REALLY REAL 30 minute workout in before you even get to work.

 If you sit down and think about it and make a real effort, there are probably a dozen (or a few dozen) other ways you can rearrange your own personal daily/weekly schedule that will allow you to make time for real workouts.
 Whether it’s at a gym, inside your house, or just walking/jogging around your block… EVERYONE can make time for at least 3 or 4 real workouts a week.